respu/memcached-cpp/README.md

 This needs some further research.

 ### On the memcached side
 Lastly, I want to show which features the client supports out of the memcached feature set.
+As mentioned above, this was never meant to be a feature complete memcached-client implementation.
+C++ for web stuff is very rare anyway.

 The client currently only supports tcp on the plain text protocol.
 The normal client supports all memcached operations beside the "cas" stuff.
 The async-client currently only supports set and get.